4 Best Basic Cell Phones for Seniors- A Beginners Guide to Basic Cell Phones

 Nowadays, it seems like people of all ages are carrying cell phones.
 In fact, according to Pew Research, 91% of Americans aged 65 or older have a cell phone.
 And of those people, 39% of those people use a basic phone (a non-smartphone).

 Some people may be scratching their heads when they find out that people are still buying basic.
-But these kinds of cell phones are great for seniors, and all people who are looking for a basic call without all the bells and whistles.
+But these kinds of basic cell phones are great for seniors, and all people who are looking for a simple call without all the bells and whistles.

 And after reading this guide to senior friendly phones, you'll get a sense if buying one would be a good fit for your senior relative.
 So continue reading and we'll walk you through everything you need to know to finding the best basic cell phone.

 What Is a Basic Phone?

-If you're over the age of 30, then you're probably well acquainted with the basic phone.
+If you're over the age of 30, then you're probably well acquainted with basic cell phones.
 This is essentially the pay-as-you-go mobile phone that was all the rage before smartphones started to take over.

 These are basic, pared-down, simple devices.
 With a senior friendly phone, you should be able to make phone calls, send text messages, and maybe even play a game or two.
 Some basic phones even come with internet connectivity and many of them come with cameras.